Placing and routing quantum LDPC codes in multilayer superconducting hardware: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:stackup}, we discuss near-term superconducting hardware capabilities, with which we define the stackup assumed by HAL.
-Section \ref{sec:algo} describes the core algorithmic workflow of HAL.
-In Section \ref{sec:results}, we present representative code layouts for a bivariate bicycle, tile, and radial code.
-Finally, we define a hardware-cost metric and compare the hardware feasibility among a large set of codes across these code families.
+In Sec.~\ref{sec:stackup}, we discuss near-term superconducting hardware capabilities, with which we define the stackup assumed by HAL.
+Sec.~\ref{sec:algo} describes the core algorithmic workflow of HAL.
+In Sec.~\ref{sec:results}, we present explicit code layouts for a bivariate bicycle, tile, and radial code.
+In Sec.~\ref{sec:results}, we define a hardware-complexity metric and quantify this metric across our full set of code families.